The Tutte embedding of the mated-CRT map converges to Liouville quantum gravity: Preliminaries

-The definition of $\eta$ implies that for each $z\in\BB C$, it is a.s.\ the case that the left and right boundaries of $\eta$ stopped when it first hits $z$ are equal to the flow lines $\eta_z^L$ and $\eta_z^R$ (which can be defined as the limits of the curves $\eta_w^L$ and $\eta_w^R$ for $w\in\BB Q^2$ for a.e.\ $z\in\BB C$ simultaneously).
-The topology of $\eta$ is rather simple when $\kappa' \geq 8$.
-In this case, the left/right boundary curves $\eta_z^L$ and $\eta_z^R$ do not bounce off each other, so for $a < b$ the set $\eta([a,b])$ has the topology of a disk.
-In the case $\kappa' \in (4,8)$, matters are more complicated.
+The topology of $\eta$ is rather simple when $\kappa \geq 8$.
+In this case, the left/right boundary curves $\eta_z^L$ and $\eta_z^R$ do not bounce off each other, so for $a < b$ the set $\eta([a,b])$ has the topology of a closed disk.
+In the case $\kappa \in (4,8)$, matters are more complicated.
 The curves $\eta_z^L$ and $\eta_z^R$ intersect in an uncountable fractal set and for $a<b$ the interior of the set $\eta([a,b])$ a.s.\ has countably many connected components, each of which has the topology of a disk.
+See Figure~\ref{fig-weird-cell}.

-A similar construction, which is explained in~\cite[Section~1.2.3]{ig4}, shows that if $h^{\op{IG}}$ is a GFF on a simply connected domain $D\subset\BB C$, $D\not=\BB C$, with appropriate Dirichlet boundary data and $x,y\in\bdy D$ then one can also define a chordal space-filling SLE$_{\kappa'}$ from $x$ to $y$ in $D$.
-Taking a limit as $y\rta x$ from the clockwise (resp.\ counterclockwise) direction gives a counterclockwise (resp.\ clockwise) space-filling SLE$_{\kappa'}(\kappa'-6)$ loop in $D$ based at $x$.
-This latter curve can also be defined as the restriction of a whole-plane or chordal space-filling SLE$_{\kappa'}$ to one of the time intervals during which it is filling in a ``bubble" which it disconnects from its target point \cite{ig4}.
+A similar construction, which is explained in~\cite[Section~1.2.3]{ig4}, shows that if $h^{\op{IG}}$ is a GFF on a simply connected domain $\mcl D \subset\BB C$, $\mcl D\not=\BB C$, with appropriate Dirichlet boundary data and $x,y\in\bdy \mcl D$ then one can also define a chordal space-filling SLE$_{\kappa}$ from $x$ to $y$ in $\mcl D$.
+Taking a limit as $y\rta x$ from the clockwise (resp.\ counterclockwise) direction gives a counterclockwise (resp.\ clockwise) space-filling SLE$_{\kappa}$ loop in $\mcl D$ based at $x$ (see~\cite[Appendix A.3]{bg-lbm} for details).
+In the case when $\kappa \in (4,8)$, this latter curve can also be defined as the restriction of a whole-plane or chordal space-filling SLE$_{\kappa}$ to one of the time intervals during which it is filling in a ``bubble" which it disconnects from its target point \cite{ig4}.

-It is shown in~\cite[Theorem~1.16]{ig4} that in the chordal case, the curve~$\eta$ is a.s.\ determined by~$h^{\op{IG}}$.
-The analogous statement in the whole-plane case can be proven using the same argument or deduced from the chordal case and~\cite[Footnote 9]{wedges}.
-We will need the following refined version of this statement.